krisk0/razin/README.rst

 For now, I offer

-       A subroutine to calculate HNF of a square integer matrice with low determinant;
+  a) A subroutine to calculate HNF of a square integer matrice with low determinant;
-       Python binding to some methods of FLINT;
+  b) Python binding to some methods of FLINT;
-       some algorithms benchmarks (such as determinant, linear equations solver)
+  c) some algorithms benchmarks (such as determinant, linear equations solver)

 Where are the files?
 ^^^^^^^^^^^^^^^^^^^^